Chapter Text

 What he wanted was something that would show him how to take what he knew and turn it into something better.
 It didn’t have to be immediate and it certainly didn’t have to be something entirely new either.
 Angel wasn’t ashamed of his work, he loved to dance and he loved the attention.
 He just wanted the take his progress beyond the starting point of becoming aware of what he was doing to himself, where he was currently sitting and find out where it could potentially lead.
 Charlie said that he could be better and through all his bravado, he wanted to believe her.
 He just wanted to know what “better” was going to look like for him.

 Unlike the previous books he had skimmed through, this one was a bit more palatable.
-The writing was relatable rather than stuffy.
+The writing was more focused on the common reader rather than stuffy academics.
 A good sign.
 The author was talking about their own personal experience with not knowing what they wanted to be when they had already become a grown up.
-So far, he learned that Dr. Keller was raised in a household with an alcoholic father and a sweet but complacent mother.
-She grew up with no ambitions other than the desire to prove herself to them that she was a good kid and wanted to make them happy.
-Unfortunately, catering to her parents meant that she only learned skills that, when it came down to it, were useless outside of basic living.
-Or a 1950’s housewife.

-His music had stopped playing ages ago, the album finished, and his ear buds were in stasis without any input to keep them on.
-He tapped them off and plucked them out of his ears, sticking them in the pocket of his coat while pulling out his phone with the other hand.
-One click of the side button and the screen told him that he had about two hours before he needed to be at the club.
-It was enough time to take the bus back to the apartment, change and then take another one to work.
-There wasn’t enough time to walk today, especially when he was supposed to wear the spikes tonight.
+His music had stopped playing ages ago and his ear buds were in stasis without any input to keep them on.
+He plucked them out of his ears, sticking them in the pocket of his coat while pulling out his phone with the other hand.
+One click and the screen told him that he had about two hours before he needed to be at the club.
+It was enough time to take the bus back to the apartment, change and then take another one to work to save him the walk.

-The worker was gone when Angel came out from in between the shelves, his eyes flicking to the other seat.
-He perked up when he realized the librarian was still sitting there.
-He had moved since he last saw him, angled in the chair with his ankle crossed over his knee and his arm propped on the top of the seatback while his spine was partially nestled in between the back and the armrest.
+The worker was gone when Angel came back downstairs, his eyes flicking to the other seat.
+He perked up when he realized the head librarian was still sitting there.
+He had moved since he last saw him, angled in the chair with his ankle crossed over his knee and his arm propped on the top of the seat back while his spine was partially nestled in between the back and the armrest.
 He was still reading his book with his elbow braced against the armrest, fingers spread wide to hold both the covers open and pages in place with his thumb and pinky.
-Angel bit his lower lip as he neared; noticing the edges of his open sport coat and that there was a tan line peeking out from underneath it.
+Angel bit his lower lip as he neared; noticing the edges of his open sport coat and that there was a tan strap peeking out from underneath it.
 Suspenders?

 Fuck, that’s hotter than it should be!